-,, , ,, , ,,, ,,, ,, ,,, ,, ,, ,, ,, , responsibility, time management, smart appearance)) Description What a secondary school expects in lessons What a secondary school expects Arrival at school on time with all of the correct equipment (including planner/diary).
+Description What a secondary school expects in lessons Arrival at school on time with all of the correct equipment (including planner/diary).
 Arrive at lessons on time.
 Wear the appropriate school uniform, including footwear.
 Focus in lessons on the task you have been set.
 Accepting responsibility for your own actions (and any potential consequences - positive and negative).
 Recognise who you work best with and ask for support to make the right decisions.
 Can focus for extended periods of time (20-30mins).
 Show a 'love of learning' - focusing and asking questions because you are keen to learn.
 Self-motivated.
 Write your homework down in your diary.
-Knowing where you need to be and what equipment you need.
-Maintaining your school uniform standards around school. outside lessons Balance your social time and time to get things done e.g. homework, lunch.
+What a secondary school expects outside lessons Knowing where you need to be and what equipment you need.
+Maintaining your school uniform standards around school.
+Balance your social time and time to get things done e.g. homework, lunch.
 Completing homework on time and to the appropriate standard.
 Plan your homework around your commitments.
 Knowing when to ask for help and actively asking for support.
 Knowing what to do in unstructured times.
 Pack your school bag the night before.
 What a secondary school expects from parents/ guardians Have school/homework diary up visually at home.
 Encourage your child to wear a watch (no smart watches).
 Have set time at night for sorting out homework and school bag/resources for the nex day.
 Check your child's homework diary or journal at least weekly.
 Resist the temptation to buy non-uniform items for your child to wear at school.
 Encourage your child to write lists as a way of managing workloads.
 Talk to your child about how to prioritise their workload e.g. quick tasks first.

-Life Ready Skill: Manages distractions (Can be absorbed (Can be absorbed for increasing amounts of time, avoids distraction, does not create distractions) Description What a secondary school expects in lessons Focus in lessons on the task you have been set.
+Tour by abcorbed for increasing amounts of time, avoids distraction, does not create distractions) Description What a secondary school expects in lessons Focus in lessons on the task you have been set.
 Recognise who you work best with and ask for support to make the right decisions.
 Listen to everyone, including your peers.
 Can focus for extended periods of time (20-30mins).
-Show a "love of learning" focusing and asking questions because you are keen to learn.
-Self-motivated.
-What a secondary school expects outside lessons Recognising each other's space and appreciate the different activities that others enjoy.
-Understand how to structure your free time based on how you work best.
+Show a "love of learning" focusing and asking questions because you are keen to learn Self-motivated.
+What a secondary school expects outside lessons Recognising each other's space and appreciate the different activities that others enjoy Understand how to structure your free time based on how you work best.
 Knowing when to ask for help and actively asking for support.
 Knowing what to do in unstructured times.
 What a secondary school expects from parents/ guardians During homework/study time, switch off mobile phones/minimise distractions.